Some of the considerations you’re likely to come across when buying your first home.

 1. Figure out how much money you have

-The most common loan terms in Australia are generally 25 and 30 years2, and as a mortgage is likely to be the biggest debt you’ll ever take on, it’s important to prioritise any other financial goals you may have and figure out where a home purchase ranks on that list.
+Most loan terms in Australia are generally 25 and 30 years2, and as a mortgage is likely to be one of the biggest debts you’ll ever take on, it’s important to prioritise your financial goals and figure out where a home purchase ranks on that list.

-The price of the property you’re looking to buy will also play a big part as it will often determine the deposit you need, so it’s worth figuring out how much you can realistically afford early on.
+The price of the property you’re looking to buy will play a big part, as it will often determine the deposit you need.
+That being said, it’s well worth figuring out how much you can realistically afford before you begin looking.

-If your family is willing to help, it’s a good idea to discuss how they plan to do this.
-And, keep in mind there could be risks, benefits and tax implications if financial help is given.
+If your family is planning to help with finances, it’s a good idea to sit down with them to discuss how they plan to contribute.
+Keep in mind that there could be risks, benefits and tax implications if financial help is given.

-Meanwhile, if you’re buying property with a partner, it’s important to be upfront about your financial past and plans, and whether you’ll put something in writing should the unexpected happen.
+Meanwhile, if you’re buying property with a partner, it’s important to be upfront about your financial past and plans.

-Check out AMP’s cost of home loan calculator if you’d like help crunching the numbers, or alternatively speak to a bank or mortgage broker.
+Check out AMP’s helpful cost of home loan calculator if you’d like help crunching the numbers, or alternatively speak to a bank or mortgage broker for guidance.